If you’re unhappy with the strength of your home internet connection, you could benefit from a Wi-Fi booster.

 With working from home becoming the norm and TV being increasingly available on mobile devices, it’s more important than ever to have a strong and consistent internet connection in every room.

-A Wi-Fi booster (also called a Wi-Fi extender or repeater), is a small wireless device that increases the range of your home Wi-Fi.
+A Wi-Fi booster (also called a Wi-Fi extender or repeater), is a small wireless internet device that increases the range of your home Wi-Fi.

 Your Wi-Fi router’s signal can only reach so far.
 So if you have rooms that are quite far away from it, or even metal separating your walls, such as a rolled steel joist, its Wi-Fi range might not be strong enough to reach every corner of your house.